 The authority uses the discounted cash flow (DCF) model to measure the fair value of some of its investment properties and financial assets.
-The significant unobservable inputs used in the fair value measurement include management assumptions regarding rent growth, vacancy levels (for investment properties) and discount rates adjusted for regional factors (for both investment properties and some financial assets).
+The significant unobservable inputs used in the fair value measurement include assumptions management regarding rent growth, vacancy levels (for investment properties) and discount rates adjusted for regional factors and some financial assets).